nikhilsmehta/GoatBot/README.md

 ## Usage

 Visit the [help.java](https://github.com/nikhilsmehta/GoatBot/blob/main/src/main/java/com/nikhilsmehta/discord6th/events/utilities/help.java) file for help on all of the commands.
+This bot uses Java 8, however you can change that to suit your needs in the [pom.xml](https://github.com/nikhilsmehta/GoatBot/blob/main/pom.xml) file

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.